ambrose-leung/vscode-ext-convert2dnn/README.md

 - Context menu item for conversion only appears for .linq files.
 - This extension runs entirely offline, code cells importing nuget packages may require internet connection

+This project was created as part of a Microsoft Hackathon and is in a "proof of concept" stage.

 ## Video

 ![Open .linq file, Right click editor, Convert](ExampleUsage.gif)

 ## Requirements

-- The vs code extension : .NET Interactive Notebooks
+- .NET Interactive Notebooks (VS Code extension)
-- Conversion binaries require .NET 6
+- .NET 6 (required by conversion binaries)

 ## Extension Settings